MicrosoftDocs/minecraft-creator/creator/Documents/Structures/StructureBlocksCommandTutorial.md

 - We're using the following: `/structure save house1 -371 120 877 -371 131 881 memory`

-1. Now, let's load that same structure elsewhere.
+Now, let's load that same structure elsewhere, and rotate it, just to see how that works.

 1. Move to a new spot that needs a house.
 1. Open the console and enter the `/structure load` command with your coordinates.